Antonis-Delavogias/bankist-app/README.md

 # [bankist-app]

-**Project Goals:**

-* Deepen my understanding of Event Handlers, Array Methods (ForEach, map, filter, reduce, and Timers.
+This project focuses on solidifying my understanding of several key JavaScript concepts:

+Event Handlers: Mastering how to capture user interactions (clicks, key presses, etc.) and execute corresponding code to create a dynamic user experience.
+Array Methods: Leveraging built-in array methods like forEach, map, filter, reduce, and timers to manipulate and process data efficiently within arrays.
+What I Gained:

+Enhanced Event Handling: By implementing event handlers, I practiced responding to user actions and controlling the program's behavior accordingly.
+Array Manipulation Expertise: Exploring various array methods allowed me to iterate over arrays, transform elements, filter specific content, and perform calculations to achieve desired outcomes.
+Practical Application: This project provided a hands-on environment to combine these concepts and build interactive features or processes that utilize arrays and user interactions.

-**Feel free to:**
+Feel free to:

-* Browse the code to see how it's implemented.
+Dive into the code to see how event handlers and array methods are implemented.
-* Fork the repository and adapt it for your own learning.
+Fork the repository and experiment with different functionalities using these concepts.
-* Reach out with any questions or suggestions!
+Share your thoughts, questions, or suggestions for improvement!